-1. Non-Proscriptive Ethical Rule.
-Like other scholarly recommendations, this Article supports, at the very least, that the ABA should amend Rule 5.4 and revise the language that prohibits fee sharing and partnerships between lawyers and nonlawyers.376 This move would incentivize more states to lift their individual bans as well and perhaps cause D.C. to expand upon its limited rule.
-The regulation authorizing MDPs should also be broad and non-proscriptive, meaning the authorization should not prohibit different types of associational forms, fee-sharing forms, or nonlawyer management or ownership, nor otherwise focus on prohibitions.
+1. Non-Proscriptive Ethical Rule

+Like other scholarly recommendations, this Article argues that the ABA should amend Rule 5.4 and revise the language that prohibits fee sharing and partnerships between lawyers and nonlawyers.
+This move would incentivize more states to lift their individual bans as well and perhaps cause D.C. to expand upon its limited rule.
+The regulation authorizing MDPs should also be broad and non-proscriptive, meaning the authorization should not prohibit different types of associational forms, fee-sharing forms, or nonlawyer management or ownership.
 The attorneys and professionals involved should, following the trend in innovations in legal services delivery, be allowed to structure and associate with one another in any manner they find sufficient, including under a fully integrated model.

 The authorization should be broader than D.C.'s rules, which allows for a limited form of MDP, because, as Poser has pointed out, D.C.'s strict authorization has "not lead to an influx" of MDP operations in the area.
-The Because those rules are so limiting, those practitioners that are wary of operating outside of the rules of professional conduct opt not to form MDPs at all.
-The Ageneral non-proscriptive regulation that allows for the operation of MDPs would thus recognize the positive and beneficial contributions of MDPs for all clientele, thus encouraging the continued development of innovative and collaborative professional services delivery without fear of retribution or sanction by state ethics boards.
+389 Because those rules are so limiting, those practitioners that are wary of operating outside of the rules of professional conduct opt not to form MDPs at all.
+390 A general non-proscriptive regulation that allows for the operation of MDPs would thus recognize the positive and beneficial contributions of MDPs for all clientele, thus encouraging the continued development of innovative and collaborative professional services delivery without fear of retribution or sanction by state ethics boards.